 Did you know that a high income can become one’s own enemy?
 It can also lead to a hefty tax bill — have you ever had to pay taxes on a million dollars?

-Continuing our deep dive into first-world problems, how much one might pay in taxes on a million dollar salary or taxes on a million dollars of earned income over time?
+Taking a deep dive into first-world problems, we’ll see precisely how much one might pay in taxes on a million-dollar annual salary or in taxes on a million dollars of earned income over longer timeframes.

 It might be a little.
 It might be a lot.
 It depends greatly on how long it takes to accumulate those earnings.

 In today’s post, we’ll calculate the taxation on households earning $100,000 a year, $250,000 a year, and $1,000,000 a year as W-2 employees.

 We’ll keep things consistent by looking at married couples with one income, filing jointly while contributing $37,000 a year to tax-deferred retirement plans.
 This could be any combination of 401(k), 403(b), and/or 457(b) contributions, as long as they have access to two of them.